enonic/old-xp-doc/doc/tutorials/my-first-app/hello-world-site.rst

 The ``application.xml`` file at ``[project-root]/src/main/resources/application.xml`` can be edited to provide a suitable description for your app.
 Go ahead and give your app a custom description.

 The ``application.svg`` file can be replaced with a custom app icon.
-The description and icon will be visible in the Applications admin tool.
+The description and icon will be visible in the admin tools.

 .. note:: Most of the files we will be working with are below the "site" directory in the project folder - src/main/resources/site.
 All file paths from now on will begin with "site/".